 2.5.
-In Milton Keynes there are currently four sand and gravel sites with planning permission.
+In Milton Keynes there are three sand and gravel sites with planning permission.
 The details of these are presented in Table 2.
 The location of these sites within the borough and associated geology is shown in Figure 3.

-Table 2: Permitted sand and gravel sites in Milton Keynes
+Table 2: Permitted sand and gravel sites in Milton Keynes (as of 31/12/2014)

-Site Operator Status Permission end date Passenham/ Calverton RGS Roadstone Quarry has permission for the extraction of 0.475 Mt of sand and gravel.
-It is currently inactive although work will re-commence by end of 2014.
-2017 Land south of Caldecote Farm Specialist Groundwork Services Construction Ltd Quarry has permission (granted April 2013) for the extraction of 0.45 Mt of sand and gravel but remains unimplemented.
+Site Operator Status (as of 31/12/2014) Permission end date Land at Calverton, RGS Roadstone Active quarry with permission for the extraction of 0.475 2017 Passenham million tonnes (Mt) of sand and gravel.
+Land South of Caldecote Farm, Newport Pagnell No operator identified as at end December 2014 Quarry has permission (granted April 2013) for the extraction of 0.45 Mt of sand and gravel.
+Permission unimplemented at end December 2014.
 No later than 7 years from commencement date.
-Manor Farm Hanson Quarry now exhausted and in the process of being restored.
-2016 Land east of Haversham Road aversham Products Europe January 2014) for the extraction 5 years from commencement date
+Land East of Haversham Road, New Bradwell Hanson Quarry Products Europe Ltd Quarry has permission (granted January 2014) for the extraction of 0.34 Mt of sand and gravel.
+Permission unimplemented at end 2014.
+5 years from commencement date